nmcl/scratch/dvdhunter/README.md

-Convert DVDHunter html output to csv for input to a spreadsheet.
+Convert DVDHunter html output to csv for input to a spreadsheet via csv import.

 Note, this is written to convert my data and isn't meant to be a generic converter.
 I also had to manually edit some of the output files to re-order